knobs-dials/pg_sizes/README.md

 Proof of concept version, contains various hardcoded assumptions.
 Assume things may be inaccurate because I have misunderstood some documentation.

-Needs access to each database, so basically just assumes
+Needs access to each database, so basically just assumes:
 - we connect as postgresql role `postgres`
 - which is trusted on localhost via pg_hba (so no username)
 - that's the admin that can read everything